Official: Rescued Boys From Thai Cave Are in 'High Spirits'

 The second group of four rescued on Monday are aged 12 to 14.
 Four boys and their 25-year-old soccer coach remain deep in the cave, an ordeal that has lasted more than two weeks after they were trapped inside by floods.

 Four ambulances and a convoy of other vehicles arrived at the cave site Tuesday morning as rains hit the region.
-Officials heading the rescue operation had said they were preparing a third rescue mission.

 Monday’s rescue effort took about nine hours, two fewer than the day before, in a sign of growing confidence and expertise.
 Each of the rescued boys has been guided through the dark winding cave by a pair of divers.